mizrael/davidguida.net/src/_posts/2012-03-28-extracting-property-name-at-compile-time.md

   - Programming
 ---
 <div>
   Just an extract from <a href="http://dotnet.dzone.com/articles/implementing?mz=57923-dotnet" target="_blank">this article</a>.
-It&#8217;s something I always find VERY useful (in situations where speed is not one of our concerns, of course)
+It's something I always find VERY useful (in situations where speed is not one of our concerns, of course)
 </div>

 <div>